hpc-carpentry/hpc-carpentry.github.io/_posts/2018/09/2018-09-17-image_processing_resources.md

 time: "9:00:00"
 tags: ["Python", "eScience", "Image Processing", "Software Carpentry"]
 ---
-# Want to organize a workshop on image processing?
-## A list of resources to kick-start your workshop

 I wanted to organize a workshop on image processing for PhDs in the medical domain.
 I usually use [Software Carpentry lessons](https://software-carpentry.org/lessons/) in my workshops, but there are no lessons on image processing.
 Before starting to re-invent the wheel, I thought I should ask the Software Carpentry community if anybody had given a workshop like that recently.